mpommer/financial-markets-in-Java/README.md

 - Bisection: Finds the zero point of a function.
 Furthermore contains a method to calculate the pq formula in a numerically stable way.

 2) Automatic backward differentiation
-The clss performs the Automatic backward differentiation algorithm, i.e. diverentiate equations.
+The class performs the Automatic backward differentiation algorithm, i.e. diverentiate equations.
 The class RandomVariable enables the use of vectors.
 Furthermore I added a test class in order to demonstrate how to use the methods in the context of calculating derivatives and also by calcualting option deltas using the derivaive.

+3) Binomial Model
+- Normal model: risk neutral probabilitiy q = (1 + interestRate - decreaseIfDown)/ (increaseIfUp - decreaseIfDown).
+Two Implementations, the first performs a
+Monte Carlo calculation of the price, the second (smart) calculates all probabilities and calcualtes the price with probability times price.
+- log model: risk neutral probabilitiy q = (Math.log(decreaseIfDown)/ (-Math.log(increaseIfUp) + Math.log(decreaseIfDown))).
+Two Implementations, the first performs a
+Monte Carlo calculation of the price, the second (smart) calculates all probabilities and calculates the price with probability times price.